 You will spend some time in psychotherapy with your therapist before doing Brainspotting work.
 When you and your therapist agree that you are ready, you will identity “brainspots,” which you experience as specific points of focus.
 Your therapist will help you process those spots and their related memories.

-To learn more, schedule a free consultation or visit the official Brainspotting website.
+To learn more, visit the official Brainspotting website.